kharchenkolab/conos/vignettes/walkthrough.md

 within-sample kNN neighbours to the graph to ensure that all the cell are included in the graph.

-  - We will use ‘PCA’ space here, which is faster than the default ‘CPCA’ space, and in most cases gives good results.
+  - We use ‘PCA’ space here which is very fast and will yield good integration in most cases.
   - CPCA space should provide more accurate alignment under greater dataset-specific distortions.
-  - CCA space optimizes conservation of correlation of components between datasets.
+  - CCA space optimizes conservation of correlation between datasets and can give yield very good alignments in low-similarity cases (e.g. large evolutionary distances).
   - If your datasets were all measured on the same platform you may also want to consider “genes” space which can give better resolution in such (simpler) cases.